David J. Brewer: Substantive due process

-For Brewer, the judiciary's role was to prevent the government from interfering with the free market.
-Joined by his fellow conservative justices, he led the Court toward rulings that interpreted the Due Process Clauses of the Fifth and Fourteenth Amendments broadly to protect property rights from various regulations.
-Three months after his appointment, Brewer joined the majority in Chicago, Milwaukee & St. Paul Railway Co. v.
+Brewer and his fellow conservative justices led the Court toward rulings that interpreted the Due Process Clauses of the Fifth and Fourteenth Amendments broadly to protect property rights from various regulations.
+Three months after his appointment, he joined the majority in Chicago, Milwaukee & St. Paul Railway Co. v.
 Minnesota, a case in which the Court struck down the railroad rates set by a Minnesota commission.
 The decision, which endorsed the idea that the Due Process Clause contained a substantive component that limited state regulatory authority, was at odds with the Court's holding in Munn that rate-setting was a matter for legislators, not judges, to decide.
 Strenuously dissenting in Budd v.
 New York, Brewer derided Munn as "radically unsound" and, using a phrase that according to Brodhead "has ever since linked his name to opposition to reform", wrote: "The paternal theory of government is to me odious."
 His opinion for a unanimous Court in Reagan v.
-Farmer's Loan and Trust Co. built on the Chicago, Milwaukee decision, curtailing Munn and asserting that the judiciary could review the reasonableness of railroad rates.
+Farmers' Loan & Trust Co. built on the Chicago, Milwaukee decision, curtailing Munn and asserting that the judiciary could review the reasonableness of railroad rates.
 He joined the majority in Allgeyer v.
 Louisiana, the first case to deploy the liberty of contract doctrine; the decision held that the Due Process Clause protected the right to make contracts.

 The era of substantive due process reached its zenith in the 1905 case of Lochner v.
 New York.
 Lochner involved a New York law that capped hours for bakery workers at sixty hours a week.
 In a decision widely viewed to be among the Supreme Court's worst, a five-justice majority held the law to be unconstitutional under the Due Process Clause.
 Brewer joined the Court's opinion, which was written by Peckham; it maintained that due process included a right to enter labor contracts without being subject to unreasonable governmental regulation.
 Peckham rejected the state's argument that the law was intended to protect workers' health, citing the "common understanding" that baking was not unhealthy.
 He maintained that bakers could protect their own health, arguing that the law was in fact a labor regulation in disguise.
 The decision provoked a now-famous dissent from Justice Oliver Wendell Holmes Jr., who accused the majority of substituting its own economic preferences for the requirements of the Constitution.
 Brewer voted to strike down labor laws in other cases, such as Holden v.
 Hardy, which involved a maximum-hour law for miners, and Adair v.
 United States, which voided a federal law against yellow-dog contracts.